openshift/enhancements/enhancements/hide-container-mountpoints.md

     entering this well-known namespace location (if present), or running the command in the current mount namespace if the namespace is not pinned.

-- An update to the debug container's MOTD that mentions about the new need for `kubensenter` in addition to the current chroot instructions so it's clear how the debug shell can gain access to the hidden Kubernetes mountpoints.
+- An update to the node's MOTD that details how to deal with these namespace
+  changes:
+  - oc debug already starts inside the kubernetes mount namespace, and should give instructions on how to enter the default systemd mount namespace.
+  - SSH login will start in the systemd mount namespace, and should give instructions on how to enter the kubernetes mount namespace.

 - Both the new systemd service and convenience wrapper will be installed as part of Kubelet.